mstksg/backprop/README.md

 ~~~

 But, in defining `neuralNet`, we also generated a graph that *backprop* can
-use to do backpropagation, too!
+use to do back-propagation, too!

 ~~~haskell
 dot :: KnownNat n